YoussefV/Project4-CUDA-Rasterizer/README.md

 It is important to always correctly interpolate the color at each vertex, and so I did.

-Here is what it looks like without perspective correct interpolation and with (side-by-side):
+Here is what a triangle that is leaning back from the camera looks like without perspective correct interpolation and with (side-by-side):

 ![Without Perspective-Correct Interpolation](img/not-persp-correct.PNG) ![With Perspective-Correct Interpolation](img/persp-correct.PNG)